Dependency Within The LGBT Community

-By entering an LGBTQ specific facility, you will be in the majority instead of the minority, surrounded by people who can provide understanding and support.
+By entering an LGBT specific facility, you will be in the majority instead of the minority, surrounded by people who can provide understanding and support.

 Get in touch with us on 0800 772 3971 if your or your family and friends have problems with abuse of drug.